 Now that you know everything important about Application Videos, it is up to you…3,2,1 aaand Action!

 10 important things for the Au Pair application video

 What you need to consider when preparing your Au Pair application Video

 - 3 minutes and 300 MB max, (MPEG, MOV, AVI, WMV, FLV)

-Be aware that it needs to be kept short.
+Be aware that an au pair application video needs to be kept short.

 - No professional technical equipment needed